 Honesty.
 There is a tremendous amount of corruption in the world.
 It’s hard to solve problems when you are dealing with dishonest people.
 But, most of the problems we see happening in the world today are caused by an absence of ethical values.
 Sure, there may be some historical reasons as well, but corruption and a lack of transparency are still big problems.
 I am a big believer in the virtues: charity, honesty, and fortitude.
-I think that if virtues were given more importance and people strived to reach a higher level of personal virtue; it will be much better for them, society and the world.
+I think that if virtues were given more importance and people strived to reach a higher level of personal virtue; it will be much better for them, society, and the world.

 What do you think is the future of the Tech4Good movement?
 Do you think that the global community is ready for it?

 I think so.
-Now is the perfect time!
+Now is a perfect time!
 Everyone has technology.
 Even in Africa, while they do not have water, they have a cell phone.
 They use the cell phone not only to communicate but also to transfer money to banks or to receive money.
 The amount of data on those phones is immense, and Artificial Intelligence will change the way we do development also.
-AI will tell us precisely where funding is needed, for what age groups and it will tell us what is or is not working.
+AI will tell us precisely where funding is needed, for what age groups, and it will tell us what is or is not working.
 The amount of data out there that needs to be understood and measured is incredible.
 We are just at the beginning, I think.

 What advice would you give those entrepreneurs who plan to enter the Tech4Good movement?